iclr-blogposts/2026/_posts/2026-04-27-hallucination-cs.md

 {% include figure.liquid loading="eager" path="assets/img/2026-04-27-hallucination-cs/image 0.png" class="img-fluid rounded z-depth-1" zoomable=true %}

 <div class="caption">
-    Figure 1: Four stages at which hallucination can occur.
+    Figure 2: Four stages at which hallucination can occur.
 </div>

 ## Memorization - The Source of Hallucination Risk

 The Memorization stage is where an LLM acquires its internal, parametric knowledge during pre-training and alignment.
-Hallucination risk originates here, not as an isolated defect, but as a structural consequence of four forces: imperfections in training data, the mathematical limits of compression, the objectives used to train them, and distortions introduced during post-training refinement.
+Hallucination risk originates here, not as an isolated defect, but as a structural consequence of five forces: imperfections in training data, the mathematical limits of compression, the objectives used to train them, and distortions introduced during post-training refinement.
 These vulnerabilities remain latent until inference, where they later manifest as activation-time failures.

 We break down the memorization-phase contributors into five categories.